 - Improve Metric Assessments: Spare parts inventory control is vital If you’re looking to improve your wrench time stats and your department’s overall efficiency.
-Having critical replacement parts on hand reduces employee idle time that later contributes to inaccuracies, such as with wrench time assessments.
+Having critical replacement parts on hand reduces employee idle time, which later contributes to inaccuracies, such as wrench time assessments.

 - Lower Expenses: While it is possible to overstock a storeroom with too many spare parts, effective spare parts management helps minimize specific expenses.
 Stocking spare parts for your facility’s most essential bill of materials eliminates rushed shipping for specialized parts, stalled production, and worker idle time.

 Additional benefits of spare parts inventory include improved equipment uptime and staying ahead of any supply-chain issues.